This article is part of our Business Startup Guide—a curated list of our articles that will get you up and running in no time!

-Starting a business is exciting, scary and—let’s be honest—very, very confusing.
+Starting a business is exciting, scary and—let’s be honest—it can be confusing.

 Who is a sole proprietorship for?

-If you are planning on running your small business by yourself, and you’ll be in charge of the various aspects of running your business and producing your products or services, a sole proprietorship may be for you.
+If you are planning on being self-employed and running your small business by yourself, a sole proprietorship may be for you.

 How do you form a sole proprietorship?

-A sole proprietorship is also the easiest business to form; no action is required on your part to become a sole proprietor.
+A sole proprietorship is also the easiest business to form; no official registration action is required on your part.

 So, you’re already selling your unique jewelry on Etsy?
 Congratulations—you’re a sole proprietor.

-However, there will still likely be licensing and regulatory hoops to jump through, depending on your industry.
+However, there will still likely be licensing, permits, and regulatory hoops to jump through, depending on your industry.
 You’ll want to check with your local secretary of state’s office website.

 Additionally, if you’re planning on doing business under a name that isn’t your own, you’ll need to file for a DBA, or “doing business as.”

-I covered how to get a DBA in this article here, as well as other details on how to register your business name, so check that out before you get started.
+I cover how to get a DBA in this article here, as well as other details on how to register your business name, so check that out before you get started.

 What should you be aware of?